ov-sa/DBify.library/README.md

 end, ...)

---Objective: Fetches column datas of a valid MySQL table dbify.db.data.get(tableName, {
+--Objective: Retrieves column datas of a valid MySQL table dbify.db.data.get(tableName, {
-    --These are column datas to be fetched data_columnName1,
+    --These are column datas to be retrieved data_columnName1,
     data_columnName2,
     ...